European Board of Hand Surgery Diploma Examination 2019

 Date: 16-17 June 2019 (Sunday-Monday)

 Schedule: Exam will start cca 7:30 on Sunday with registration, 8:00 with a briefing and oral rounds start cca 8:30.
 Exam will last till cca 17:30 on Sunday and till cca 17:00 on Monday with result announcement and handing over the diplomas.
-Please be present on both days as you will have at least one oral session on each day.
+Please be present on both days as you will have sessions on each day.
 Final schedule of your three oral rounds will be announced on site.

 Any surgeon interested in sitting this examination should send an application online through the below link as soon as possible and certainly not later than November 30th of the preceeding year.